Acting Director of the National Study Center (NSC); Co-Director of STAR-ORC

-M.D., Temple University School of Medicine
+- Temple University School of Medicine, MD, 1986

 Post Graduate Education and Training

-Dr. Rosemary Kozar is currently Professor of Surgery and Director of Translational Research at the University of Maryland R. Adams Cowley Shock Trauma Center.
+Dr. Rosemary Kozar is currently a Tenured Professor of Surgery, Co-Director of the Shock Trauma Anesthesia Research (STAR) Center and Director of Translational Research at the University of Maryland R. Adams Cowley Shock Trauma Center.
 She completed medical school at Temple University School of Medicine then surgical training and surgical critical care at the University of Texas Houston and Temple University while also obtaining a PhD at Baylor College of Medicine.
 Her research interests are in nutrition in the critically ill and endothelial dysfunction after hemorrhagic shock.

-hemorrhagic shock, syndecan-1, endothelial dysfunction, injured elderly, liver trauma
+hemorrhagic shock, syndecan-1, endothelial dysfunction, injured elderly

 Basic Science Publications

 Wu F, Wang JY, Chao W, Sims C, Kozar RA. miR-19b targets pulmonary endothelial syndecan-1 following hemorrhagic shock.
 Sci Rep. 2020 Sept 25;10(1):15811.

 Zeineddin A, Dong JF, Wu F, Terse P, Kozar RA.
 Role of Von Willebrand Factor after injury: It may do more than we think.
 Shock.
 2021 June 1;55(6):717-72.

 Chipman AM, Wu F, Kozar RA.
 Fibrinogen inhibits microRNA-19b, a novel mechanism for repair of haemorrhagic shock-induced endothelial cell dysfunction.
 Blood Transfus.
 2021 Sep;19:(5):420-427.